 The best way to make the most of your kid's free time is to keep a balance.
 Don't overschedule your child, or worse, pressure her or him to achieve too much.
 You don't want a fun activity to become unenjoyable.
 Remember, sometimes a kid just needs to be a kid.

-For more about kids and family, check out the links on the next page.
+For more about kids and family, check out the links below.